 Follicular Lymphoma : Growth Pattern

 Follicular lymphoma is a low-grade B-cell neoplasm composed of follicle center B-cells (centrocytes and centroblasts).
-The most distinctive morphologic feature is nodular (follicular) pattern.
+It comprises approximately 40% of all adult non-Hodgkin lymphomas in the US.
+The most distinctive morphologic feature is nodular (follicular) pattern that attempts to recapitulate the architecture of a normal secondary lymphoid follicle.
 This low-power scan shows a lymph node with follicular lymphoma.
 The nodal architecture is completely effaced with obliteration of subcapsular and medullary sinuses.
-The neoplastic follicles are evenly distributed throughout the lymph node.
+The neoplastic follicles of varying sizes, with a homogenous appearance and lacking mantle zones and tingible-body macrophages, are evenly distributed throughout the lymph node.
 In contrast, the hyperplastic follicles in a reactive lymph node are mainly cortical in distribution.